 - Customizable analytics dashboards for monitoring team performance

-However, it feels less conversational than newer platforms and can be costly for smaller teams.
-It also requires some administrative effort to maintain complex workflows and automations.
+Limitations: Zendesk feels less conversational than newer platforms and can be expensive for smaller teams.
+Complex workflows and automations also require ongoing administrative effort to maintain.

 4. Freshdesk